sundarnagarajan/rdp-thinbook-linux/README.md

     Set to ```LPE Audio ACPI mode`` (default setting)

 ## Get or build a remastered ISO with linux kernel 4.13 (or newer)
 I highly recommend you use the **Simplified single-script method** below to download and build your own kernel and remaster the ISO yourself.
-Downloading and using / installing ISOs created by people you do not know or trust is **BAD SERUCIRY PRACTICE**.
+Downloading and using / installing ISOs created by people you do not know or trust is **BAD SECURITY PRACTICE**.

 That said, many people provide pre-built ISOs for users to eaily try / use, and I have provided one too.
+I **try** to mitigate **some** of your risk by providing a GPG signature.

 Remastering your own ISO can take a while.
 It takes about 30 mins on a 32 x Intel Xeon e5-2670 server with 112GB of RAM and a Sansung 960 EVO NVME disk.
 On a more 'standard desktop' machine it could take several hours.
 You will need about 10 GB+ free space to build the kernel and remaster the ISO.